There are few things that a person truly has to see to believe: a UFO, the Loch Ness monster, and the gigantic hemorrhoids after birth.

 –She complains loudly because that provides the most relief possible and because she deserves to do that, dammit!

-Due to the sensitive nature of the situation, it’s wise to be slightly cryptic in your advice to the new Mom in order to avoid embarrassment and possible hormonal outbursts from saying the wrong thing (this ain’t no myth either).
-Unless she explicitly shares what a pain in the butt childbirth was for her you won’t know for sure whether hemorrhoids is a condition that she’s currently suffering from.
+Due to the sensitive nature of the situation, it’s wise to be slightly cryptic in your advice to the new Mom about in order to avoid embarrassment and possible hormonal outbursts from saying the wrong thing (this ain’t no myth either).
+Unless she explicitly shares what a pain in the butt childbirth was for her you won’t know for sure whether hemorrhoids after birth is a condition that she’s currently suffering from.
 The pep talk she gives herself as she waddles into the bathroom is an indication, but it’s best not to assume.

 Kindly suggest that she takes care of “yourselves” -”[her]selves” being her and her hemorrhoids.
 Bring her countless glasses of water while explaining that dehydration can cause fatigue (**this will work as a double positive: she will assume that your gesture implies she doesn’t appear fatigued.
 Go with this.
 Tell her how beautiful she is at the moment but don’t make eye contact with the bags under her eyes-she’ll figure out you’re lying).
 Bring her a food plate of dried figs, grapes, and bran muffins for “nourishment” purposes.

 Whether or not you’ve had issues with massive growths on your rectum is beside the point.
 One can only begin to imagine the discomfort that they cause.
-Be secretly sympathetic while maintaining an element of smugness: you know darn well that this pain in her ass will be nothing compared her sweet little baby when they grow into a teenager.
+Be secretly sympathetic while maintaining an element of smugness: you know darn well that this pain in her ass will be nothing compared to her sweet little baby when they grow into a teenager.